 Governors do not take responsibility as individuals - responsibilities are always shared jointly by the whole Governing Body.
 Free training is available for different aspects of Governor work.
 All Governors are subject to checks to ensure safeguarding of children.

-The time commitment is not light – there are regular meetings of the whole Governing Body, plus meetings of sub committees.
-The most enjoyable aspect of the role is visiting the School to see children and staff at work.
-Altogether this adds up to two or three visits to School each month.
+There is a time and there are regular meetings of the whole Governing Body and the Combined Committee The most enjoyable aspect of the role is visiting the School to see children and staff at work.
+Altogether this adds up to two or three visits to School each term.

 Above all Governors have the satisfaction that they are making a contribution to the quality of education given to ALL children at Holtsmere End Infant and Nursery School.